-A layered brownie that’s more indulgent than a slice of pie.
-These pecan pie brownies are a delicious twist on the classic Thanksgiving pie, and are perfect for every season.
+A rich and gooey layered brownie that’s more indulgent than a slice of pie.
+These pecan pie brownies are so simple to make and a delicious twist on the classic Thanksgiving dessert!

-I have tons of brownie recipes on my site, but my favorite cocoa brownie recipe is the one I turn to when adding extra layers like in these pecan brownies.
+I have tons of brownie recipes on the blog, but my favorite cocoa brownie recipe is the one I turn to when adding extra layers, like these pecan brownies.
 The brownies are rich, fudgy and sturdy enough to support a thick layer of pecan pie filling.
-It’s a texture explosion with the soft brownies, gooey caramel, and crunchy pecan topping.
+It’s a texture explosion with the moist, rich brownies and sticky, crunchy pecan topping.
 These brownie pecan bars are guaranteed to satisfy both brownie and pie lovers!

 How to make pecan pie brownies

 - Make the brownie layer.
 Combine melted butter with the sugar, cocoa powder, and salt.
 Then, add eggs one at a time and finally, the flour.
 Combine with a spatula being careful not to overmix and pour into a prepared baking pan lined with parchment paper, and leaving enough overhang to lift the brownies from the pan after baking.
 Bake for about 20 minutes at 350F/185C until the a toothpick comes out with just a few moist crumbs on it.
 Set aside.

 - Make the pecan layer.
 I highly recommend toasting the pecans first to really amplify the flavor.
 Then, heat the butter, sugar, salt, and corn syrup in a saucepan over medium heat.
 Stir constantly until the sugar dissolves, then remove from heat and let it cool slightly.
 Once cooled, whisk in the rest of the ingredients, adding in the chopped pecans as the last step.
 Mix everything together until well combined.